 The UE sending a message shall construct the message as follows:

-1) Form RSPP message header that contains Group member ID, SLPGK ID, SLPTK ID, and a counter.
+1) Form message header that contains Group member ID, SLPGK ID, SLPTK ID, and a counter.
 Then, append the Payload to it as illustrated in figure 6.4.4.3.1-1.
 The counter is used in combination with the selected ciphering algorithm and integrity algorithm.

 NOTE 1: The counter can be a time counter.